drewrotunno/FlexDDS/README.md

 # FlexDDS
  Control via MATLAB for the WieserLabs FlexDDS

 * In the MATLAB directory, right-click the top folder FlexDDS, Add to Path >> Selected Folders and Subfolders to access all functions.
-Will need to similarly remove and re-add if any subsequent folder management happens.
+Or, Home >> Set Path >> Add with Subfolders ...

 * This depends on the tcpip() function in the Instrument Control Toolbox add-on for MATLAB